 FIG. 8.
-The relative deviation when estimating the surface tension of the droplet in Table III from different VLE states, corresponding to different angles $\theta$ , using the Helfrich expansion.
-The relative deviation for the path of constant liquid composition is $-6 \times 10^{-6}$ and is given by the blue point.
+The relative deviation when estimating the droplet in Tab.
+III from different VLE states, corresponding to different angles θ , using the Helfrich expansion.
+The relative deviation for the path of constant liquid composition is -6×10^{-6} , and is given by the blue point.